KillzXGaming/Switch-Toolbox/README.md

 In the event that the tool cannot compile, check references.
 All the libraries used are stored in Switch-Toolbox/Lib folder.

+Also, while compiling, Visual Studio might throw errors about files coming from external sources (ie. the web) and will therefore fail to read and compile them.
+In this event, go into the project root folder and run: `Get-ChildItem -Path "C:\\Full\\Path\\To\\Folder" -Recurse | Unblock-File`.

 ## Credits

 - Smash Forge Devs (SMG, Ploaj,  jam1garner, smb123w64gb, etc.) for some code ported over, specifically animation stuff, ETC1 encoder and some rendering.